philchuang/MvvmCommandWirer/README.md

 Status
 ------

-This is very much a work-in-progress.
+This is still very much a work-in-progress, I have done very little real-world testing with it.
+So I would greatly appreciate any feedback on this!

 Implemented Features:

 * Parameterless and Parameterized Commands
 * Custom instantiation and initialization methods
 * CanExecute method is optional, will default to always return true
 * CanExecute method can be a Method or a Property

 Caveats:

-* If using CommandPropertyAttribute to instantiate the ICommand, it needs to have a constructor that accepts (Action, Func<bool>) or (Action<T>, Func<T,bool>).
+* If using CommandPropertyAttribute to instantiate the ICommand, the Command Type needs to have a constructor like (Action, Func&lt;bool&gt;), or (Action&lt;T&gt;, Func&lt;T,bool&gt;).
 Otherwise, use the CommandInstantiationMethod attribute to declare the method that will instantiate the Command.

 Shout-outs
 ----------